Impact Mapping Template

 Impact mapping is a strategic planning technique.
 It allows organizations to stay on track while building products and shipping goods and services.
 An impact map is a graphical representation of your goals and the steps you must take to deliver on them.
 By creating an impact map, you can clearly communicate with your teammates, align on business objectives, and build better roadmaps.

 When building products or working on projects, it can be easy to lose sight of your role within the broader organization.
 But your projects have a dynamic relationship with everything else in the organization, including other projects, teams, products, and functions.
 Many planning techniques lack this big-picture view.
 Impact maps, by contrast, help you visualize the relationship between your project roadmaps and the rest of your organization.
 You can therefore capture key assumptions and scope so you can deliver solutions without waste or over-engineering.

 When should you use Impact Mapping?

-You can use Impact Mapping to help you decide what should be in a product, to prove to a client that it’s not worth investing in a particular feature, and to plan your next sprint or release.
+You can use Impact Mapping to help you decide what should be in a product, prove to a client that it’s not worth investing in a particular feature and plan your next sprint or release.
 You can also use Impact Mapping for any type of project planning.

 What are the key steps of Impact Mapping?